About Me

 Airbnb Reidentification

-Airbnb claims that they protect the privacy of their hosts using a probabilistic location fuzzing mechanism.
+Airbnb claims to protect host privacy using probabilistic location fuzzing.
 Along with Emily Houlihan and Neel Mehta, I developed an algorithm to reidentify Airbnb hosts using public voter records, demonstrating that Airbnb's platform is not identity-secure.
-Find our hit Medium story below, as well as news coverage from The International Business Times.
-Published in The Journal of Technology Science.
+This research gained attention in a hit Medium story and coverage from The International Business Times, and was published in The Journal of Technology Science.